Benbros Mighty Midgets

 The change to the type 2 base happened early on because pale-blue, yellow, and red models appeared with the new base and were then joined by a mid-green variation and a rare white model.
 All these had large unpainted metal wheels on nail-head or round-head & crimped axles.

 At about this time, Benbros became keen on producing models with chrome-plated finish and No.40 Ford Convertible had three variations, two with red seats and trim and one with blue.
 To complete the 'jazz' effect, the red trimmed models had a blue or red base and painted metal wheels whilst the blue trimmed version had a red base and wheels.

 The final group of Ford Convertibles was fitted with black plastic wheels on round-head axles.
 Colours included blue and red models, both slightly darker than earlier ones, and a new colour of beige, all with silver trim and unpainted type 2 bases.

 No.40 Ford Convertible is a scarce model.
-The blue version with black plastic wheels is possibly the most frequently found with the chrome-plated Fords the rarest but all variations, especially mint examples, are very hard to find.
+The blue version with black plastic wheels is the most frequently found, but all others, especially the white variation and the chrome-plated models, are hard to find.

 Benbros No.40 Ford Convertible

 (1) MID- BLUE Type 1 unpainted base umw